 3- Encourage long-term marketing behaviors from channel partners

 As I mentioned earlier in the article, money cannot be solely relied upon as the end-all-be-all means of motivation for channel partners.
 To supplement and foster an effective Co-op MDF program, gamification is an excellent resource to promote long-term marketing behaviors from channel partners.
-The benefits of gamification are numerous: not only does it serve as a competitive platform for partners to view their progress, but positive reinforcement of marketing activities also allows partners to target and re-align themselves with company objectives.
+The benefits of gamification are numerous.
+Gamification not only serves as a competitive platform for partners to view their progress, but positive reinforcement of marketing activities also allows partners to target and re-align themselves with company objectives.

 40 percent of Co-op advertising programs require retailers to receive manufacturer pre-approval for online ad campaigns, an “extra step” that can be a barrier to time and resource-strapped businesses.